Carinsurance.com Insights

 Rates based on driver profile, history and habits in Washington, D.C.

-If you get caught speeding in Washington, D.C., your car insurance rates will increase by 25% when you renew your policy.
-Typically, you’ll pay the increased premiums for three years.
-But how much your rates go up can vary depending on the laws in your state, the insurance company you’re with, and your driving history.
+If you receive a speeding ticket in Washington, D.C., be prepared for your car insurance rates to rise by up to 28% when you renew your policy.
+This increase might last for about three years.
+However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.

 Find below how much your car insurance rate increases depending on driving incidents: